johnoclockdk/CssCompiler/README.md

 CssCompiler is a tool designed for compiling Counter-Strike: Sharp plugins, based on the old Sourcemod Compiler.
 This repository contains the source code for the CssCompiler application, which allows you to easily compile plugins for Counter-Strike 2.
 Below, you'll find some information on how to use this tool and its key features.

 ## Features
-- Compile Counter-Strike: Source plugins.
+- Compile Counter-Strike: Sharp plugins.
 - Update NuGet packages in your projects.
 - Automatically download the latest version of the compiler from GitHub releases.